Blazemeter/CorrelationsRecorderTemplates/README.md

 # About

-Correlations Recorder Central Repository its a community where users can share their Correlation Templates to be used, and automatically downloaded into the [Correlation's Recorder JMeter Plugin](https://github.com/Blazemeter/CorrelationRecorder).
+Correlations Recorder Central Repository it is a community where users can share their Correlation Templates to be used, and automatically downloaded into the [Correlation's Recorder JMeter Plugin](https://github.com/Blazemeter/CorrelationRecorder).

 # Prerequisites